Elon Musk Says that Twitter Will Start Sharing Revenue with Creators for Ads in Replies

 Based on current estimates (reduced ad exposure plus monthly payments), Twitter’s currently bringing in around $30 per Twitter Blue user, per quarter.

 Twitter Blue currently has around 700,000 subscribers, which, based on these figures, means that Twitter Blue would be bringing in around $21m per quarter for Twitter.
-The majority of ad exposure comes in the main feed, not replies, so breaking it down, you can see, maybe, where Elon’s $5m block payment comes from, as a fraction of the overall intake from Twitter Blue users.
+The majority of ad exposure comes in the main feed, not replies, but at the same time, Twitter Blue subscribers are also likely significantly more active in the app than the average person, which would up their value in this sense.
+So breaking it down, you can see, maybe, where Elon’s $5m block payment comes from, as a fraction of the overall intake from Twitter Blue users.

 The problem, then, is dilution. $5m divided by 700,000 equates to around $7.14 per user, so if every Twitter Blue subscriber was posting content that generated an equal amount of ads in their replies, they’d end up getting a tiny payment from this element every three months ($2.38 per month for reference).